 You don’t need to babysit the pot so it does not really matter if it finishes its cooking cycle and you won’t be around.
 You can just get back to it when you are ready.
 The pot will keep the stock warm for a few hours if you don’t open it (in case you need it warm).

-When your turkey stock is ready you can turn it right away into a Leftover Turkey Noodle Soup.
+When your turkey stock is ready you can turn it right away into a Turkey Noodle Soup.

 Tips for making Instant Pot turkey stock